Dyke march: International Dyke march events

-The reason for the creation of the various dyke marches was to protest what many women saw as the control of Gay Pride events by white gay men at the expense of lesbians in general and women of color in particular.

 Europe

 Germany

 As of 2023, there are dyke marches in more than twenty cities and regions in Germany.
 The nationwide network of "Dyke* March Germany" is gathering information on all of the dyke marches in Germany on their Instagram account.

 There is a yearly dyke march in Hamburg and since 2014 in Cologne, Germany.
 Since 2017 also in Heidelberg, and since 2018 in Oldenburg.

 The Berlin Dyke March has been in operation since 2013 in the LGBT-friendly neighborhood of Kreuzberg.
-The march occurs annually in June, on the day before the Berlin Pride Parade.
+Historically, the march occurs annually in June, on the day before the Berlin Pride Parade.